mattkennedynz/website/_posts/2020-04-06-the-great-reset.md

 In short, will this shock event become a reset button?

-I imagine the likelihood is a factor of time.
+I imagine the likelihood of this happening is a factor of time.
 Lock-down for two weeks: a novel experience for many people, already overwhelming for some companies.
 Lock-down for two months: mental health and domestic violence significantly deteriorates, only the largest companies survive?
 Lock-down for six months: sanity is reforged through processing and accepting our internal worlds, while in the background the global economy crashes?
 Permanently?

 My last post, almost exactly one year ago, asked [*What heading do we want to set for humanity?*](/blog/the-heading-nobody-set) We now have time to begin answering this—and the circumstances to bring it into effect.